 As the meeting gets into full swing, check in with your team and ask for their opinions on topics being discussed.
 It’s important everyone feels valued, especially for the introverts who may not be so confident speaking up.

-Making sure everyone is engaged is key to a productive and successful online meeting.
+Making sure everyone is engaged (and that everyone has a chance to speak up) is key to a productive and successful online meeting.